-Grafting Procedure
+Grafting Procedure:

-Hydroxyapatite granules (HA) were grafted without platelet rich fibrin (PRF) to fill the gap around the implants for patients in group A However Ha granules associated with PRF membrane were grafted around the implants for patients in group B
+Hydroxyapatite granules (HA) were grafted without platelet rich fibrin (PRF) to fill the gap around the implants for patients in group A however Ha granules associated with PRF membrane were grafted around the implants for patients in group B

-Platelet Rich Fibrin Preparation
+Platelet Rich Fibrin Preparation:

-The PRF is prepared following the protocol developed by Choukroun et al. (11) Just before surgery, intra-venous blood was collected in two 10-mL sterile tubes without anticoagulant and immediately centrifuged in a centrifugation machine at 3,000 revolutions per minute for 10 minutes.
-Blood centrifugation immediately after collection allows the composition of structured fibrin clot in the middle of the tube, just between the red corpuscles at the bottom and the acellular plasma (Plateletpoor plasma) at the top Dohan et al (11). will be easily separated from red corpuscles base (preserving a small red blood cell layer) using sterile tweezers and scissors just after removal of platelet-poor plasma and then transferred onto a sterile compress then a stable fibrin membrane will be obtained by squeezing serum out of the PRF clot (Figure 1)
+The PRF is prepared following the protocol developed by Choukroun et al. (11) Just before surgery, intra-venous blood (by venipuncturing of the antecubital vein) was collected in two 10-mL sterile tubes without anticoagulant and immediately centrifuged in a centrifugation machine at 3,000 revolutions per minute for 10 minutes.
+Blood centrifugation immediately after collection allows the composition of structured fibrin clot in the middle of the tube, just between the red corpuscles at the bottom and the acellular plasma (Platelet-poor plasma) at the top Dohan et al(11).

+PRF will be easily separated from red corpuscles base (preserving a small red blood cell layer) using sterile tweezers and scissors just after removal of platelet-poor plasma and then transferred onto a sterile compress then a stable fibrin membrane will be obtained by squeezing serum out of the PRF clot.